A Little-Known Climate Fund Is Suddenly In The Spotlight

 4) ... but mostly this is about bringing in private funding.

-"Mobilize — that's the key word here," says Leonardo Martinez-Diaz, a former deputy assistant secretary for Energy and Environment at the U.S. Treasury in the Obama Administration.
+"Mobilize — that's the key word here," says Leonardo Martinez-Diaz, a former deputy assistant secretary for Energy and Environment at the U.S. Treasury in the Obama administration.
 The term was specifically chosen to underscore the understanding that only a portion of the $100 billion per year would come directly from rich country governments.
-The plan is to motivate mostly private sources of capital, for instance, for-profit corporations, to invest in efforts that help poor countries deal with climate change.
+The plan is to motivate mostly private sources of capital — for example, for-profit corporations — to invest in efforts that help poor countries deal with climate change.

 The GCF is designed to do this in a range of ways, says Martinez-Diaz, who is now global director of the Sustainable Finance Center at the World Resources Institute, an environmental think tank.
-For example, if a private company is leery of investing in climate projects because of political and financial risks, the GCF will offer it loans and loan guarantees and other forms of insurance.
+For example, if a private company is leery of investing in climate projects because of political and financial risks, the GCF will offer it loans, loan guarantees, or other forms of insurance.

 5) The GCF has what one green researcher calls a "special sauce" that similar organizations lack.

 Martinez-Diaz notes that the GCF was never meant to be the only channel for "mobilizing" the $100 billion per year that rich countries promised would flow annually to poor countries by 2020.
-"Not even as an intermediary or pass through" he says.
+"Not even as an intermediary or pass-through," he says.
 "It was meant to be one of several financing mechanisms."
 Other examples include multilateral development banks like the World Bank.

-But the GCF has a lot more flexibility in how it can spend its money, notes Jessica Brown, of the Climate Policy Initiative, a research center that advises policy makers on green strategies.
-The World Bank, for instance, mainly gives out loans, which, by definition, must be paid back by recipient countries.
-The Bank can only give outright grants to a small subset of extremely poor nations.
+But the GCF has a lot more flexibility in how it can spend its money, notes Jessica Brown of the Climate Policy Initiative, a research center that advises policymakers on green strategies.
+The World Bank, for example, mainly gives out loans, which, by definition, must be paid back by recipient countries.
+The bank can only give outright grants to a small subset of extremely poor nations.
 And it can't generally be a direct co-investor in a for-profit enterprise.
 The GCF faces no such constraints.

 In contrast to development banks and rich country governments, the GCF also has a governing structure that gives developed countries a say over which projects get approved.
 The GCF was set up within the umbrella of the United Nations system expressly for this purpose.
 And its governing board is equally divided between representatives of developed and developing countries — winning valuable "buy-in" from the recipient countries, says Brown, a former international climate finance negotiator at the U.S. State Department.